EarthObservationSimulator/instrupy/docs/radiometer_model_desc.rst

 Predetection section parameters
 .................................
-the predetection stage includes all subsystems between the antenna and the input terminals of the square-law detector.
+The predetection stage includes all subsystems between the antenna and the input terminals of the square-law detector (Pg 273, Fig.7-13 in [1]).
 The specifications of the radiometric system can be made by either defining the specification of the entire predetection stage (as a black-box) or of their individual components.